mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-secured/index.md

 iptables -A INPUT -p icmp -m comment --comment "Konvoy: ICMP" -m icmp --icmp-type 8 -j ACCEPT
 ```

-The default value is `false`, however, you can enable this behavior by setting the value of `spec.kubernetes.iptables.addDefaultRules` to `true`.
+By default Konvoy will not modify the iptables on the Kubernetes machines, however, you can enable this behavior and have Konvoy automatically add the above `iptables` rules on the Kubernetes machines, by setting the value of `spec.kubernetes.iptables.addDefaultRules` to `true`.

 ```yaml
 kind: ClusterConfiguration